Hearing loss is hard.

 of hearing loss help…

-ONE SIZE DOES NOT FIT ALL: Did you know that at least 85% (likely much higher) of people with
+ONE SIZE DOES NOT FIT ALL: Did you know that over 95% (likely higher) of people with

-disabling hearing loss in the world do not use sign language for communication access?
+disabling hearing loss are Hard of Hearing (HoH) and use spoken language for communication access?
 The

 Check out our latest podcasts.
 We will have new content each week with candid conversation on our passion for living life well with hearing loss, important messages for hearing friends and family and most importantly helping you with self advocacy.